How to Sell Your Digital Goods

 Don’t let the technical details of “how to actually sell the damn thing” keep you from making it — or shipping it.

 In this one little blog post, I’m gonna fill you in on aaaaaall the digital goods dirt — so you can get the decision over with, and get back to doing your thing.
+Oooh, and making money.

 Digital goods meaning what now?

-Just a note for clarity: by “digital goods,” I mean any kind of downloadable media that stands alone: PDFs, HTML, audio, video, little bits of software that don’t need licensing — like WordPress themes.
+Just a note for clarity: by “digital goods,” I mean any kind of downloadable media that stands alone: PDFs, HTML, audio, video, little bits of software that don’t need licensing — like Wordpress themes.

 This is important, because when you need to generate license keys tied to usernames and whatnot, things get a lot more complicated.
 So, for today: nice, simple, self-contained digital goods.